csommerl/js_101/lesson3/lesson3_notes.md

 ^\d = the first character of str is a digit
 \d+ = there are one or more digits in str
 \d$ = the last character of str is a digit

+When you create a RegExp in this way, every character has to appear in the order and amount that you specify.

+For example, let's say that you want to match a string that only includes 3 digits.
+You could write a regexp like this: /^\d\d\d$/.
+What ^ and $ do is that they make sure that there is nothing else before or after the three consecutive digits.
+There can also be nothing else in between since each \d is directly followed by another \d and then the string ends with $.

+In your example, /^\d$/, there can only be one digit (one \d) included in the tested string for test to return true.

+Our initial example is the same, except instead of hard-coding the number of consecutive digits we use + to indicate that there can be one or more, as you said.

+Let me know if that helps or if you have further questions.